 Derivative instruments are used by the Plan to manage specific risks and to make investments.
 Examples include forward and futures contracts.
 The net fair value of futures used for hedging activities are reported as either deferred outflows or deferred inflows of resources.
-Deferred inflows of \$295 thousand for 2021 represent the net fair value of foreign currency forward contracts outstanding at December 31, 2021.
-For the year ended December 31, 2020, the Plan reported \$1.6 million in net deferred outflows as compared to net outflows of \$845 thousand the prior year.
+Deferred outflows of \$1.7 million for 2022 represent the net fair value of foreign currency forward contracts outstanding at December 31, 2022.
+For the year ended December 31, 2021, the Plan reported \$295 thousand in net deferred inflows as compared to net outflows of \$1.6 million the prior year.
 The outflow or inflow fluctuates depending on the net fair value of derivative contracts at year end.

 Differences between expected and actual experience and changes in assumptions are recognized in OPEB expense using a systematic and rational method over a closed period equal to the average of the expected remaining service lives of all employees that are provided with OPEB through the OPEB plan determined as of the beginning of the measurement period.
-For the years ended December 31, 2021 and 2020, the Plan reported \$503 thousand and \$481 thousand, respectively, in net deferred outflows of resources related to OPEB that will be recognized in future OPEB expenses.
+For the years ended December 31, 2022, 2021, and 2020, the Plan reported \$1.5 million in net deferred inflows, \$503 thousand in net deferred outflows, and \$481 thousand in net deferred outflows, respectively, of resources related to OPEB that will be recognized in future OPEB expenses.
 These net deferred outflows are due to assumption changes and differences between expected and actual non-investment experience.
-Further detail of OPEB is provided in Note 14 of the Notes to Financial Statements.
+Further detail of OPEB is provided in Note 13 of the Notes to Financial Statements.